 - It’s also an effective and safe way to clean a child’s mouth.

-- Glycerine is a natural substance that can be used to clean the tongue, and it is effective in removing bacteria and other debris from the tongue’s surface.
+- Glycerine is a natural substance that can be used to clean the tongue and effectively removes bacteria and other debris from the tongue’s surface.

 - Additionally, glycerine can help to soothe and moisturize the tongue.
-This can be particularly helpful for babies teething.
+It can be particularly helpful for babies teething.

 - With glycerine used to wash your tongue and gums, you will aid in reducing irritation and inflammation.